elatov/elatov.github.io/_posts/2013-06-16-rhcsa-and-rhce-chapter-9-system-logging-monitoring-and-automation.md

     postfix   1173  1165  0 16:13 ?
 00:00:00 qmgr -l -t fifo -u

 We can see a couple of processes that are started with the postfix user and the master process started by the root user.
 Similar tools exist like pidof and pgrep to find out PID of process names.
 Those tools are usually used in conjuction with **kill**,**pkill**,**nice**, and **renice**.
-Information regarding each of those can be seen in &#8220;<a href="http://linux.die.net/Linux-CLI/controlling-processes.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://linux.die.net/Linux-CLI/controlling-processes.html']);">Controlling the system</a>&#8220;.
+Information regarding each of those can be seen in "<a href="http://linux.die.net/Linux-CLI/controlling-processes.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://linux.die.net/Linux-CLI/controlling-processes.html']);">Controlling the system</a>".
 Here are brief descriptions of each:

 > **pgrep**
 > This command is useful for finding the process id of a particular process when you know part of its name.
 >
 > **kill**
-> To kill processes on your system, you will need their pid&#8217;s or id&#8217;s .
-Use ps or pstree to find out the process id&#8217;s (pid&#8217;s), or use jobs to find out id&#8217;s.
+> To kill processes on your system, you will need their pid's or id's .
+Use ps or pstree to find out the process id's (pid's), or use jobs to find out id's.
 >
 > **killall**
-> Kill a process by it&#8217;s name, uses names instead of process id&#8217;s (pid&#8217;s).
+> Kill a process by it's name, uses names instead of process id's (pid's).
 Use -v to have killall report whether the kill was successful or not and -i for interactive mode (will prompt you before attempting to kill).
 >
 > **pkill**
 > pkill is used to kill processes according to an extended regular expression.
 Use the -u option to kill using a user name(s) and process name (for example to only kill a process of a certain user). pkill can also send specific signals to processes.
 >
 > **nice**
 > Sets the priority for a process. nice -20 is the maximum priority (only administrative users can assign negative priorities), nice 20 is the minimum priority.
-You must be root to give a process a higher priority, but you can always lower the priority of your own processes&#8230;
+You must be root to give a process a higher priority, but you can always lower the priority of your own processes...
 >
 > **renice**
 > Changes the priority of an existing command.
 You may use the options -u to change the priorities of all processes for a particular user name and -g to change priorities for all processes of a particular group.
 The default is to change via the process id number.

-So let&#8217;s renice our **rhsmcertd** process and then kill it.
-First let&#8217;s take a look at the current process:
+So let's renice our **rhsmcertd** process and then kill it.
+First let's take a look at the current process:

     [root@rhel1 ~]# ps -FcC rhsmcertd
     UID        PID  PPID CLS PRI    SZ   RSS PSR STIME TTY          TIME CMD